Ruth Lorenzo: Early life

 Ruth Lorenzo was born on 10 November 1982 in the Region of Murcia, in south-eastern Spain.
 At a very young age she became a fan of the musical Annie and although she had no idea of what the words meant she would sing along to the songs in English.
 When she was six years old she discovered music by Catalan opera singer Montserrat Caballé, and after her mother bought her an album by Caballé, Lorenzo began to sing opera, imitating Caballé's vocals until she was pitch perfect.
-At the age of 12, Lorenzo's family moved to Utah in the United States and this was the first time she had the opportunity to be involved in music at school.
+At the age of 12, Lorenzo's family moved to Utah in the United States, where for the first time she had the opportunity to be involved in music at school.
 After much encouragement from her teachers, Lorenzo was entered into competitions and played lead roles in musical productions such as The Phantom of the Opera and My Fair Lady.
 When Lorenzo turned 16 the family returned to Spain and although having had singing lessons by this time, she had to cancel these lessons due to family financial difficulty and as a result Lorenzo gave up on her dream of becoming a recording artist.
 When Lorenzo was 19 she joined a rock band, which was a challenge for her as she had only sung opera music.
 She also made a big decision to quit her job in her family's business in order to pursue her dreams once again, but after three years of touring around Spain the group decided to split up.
-Ruth landed a contract at Polaris World where as well as performing, she worked as a PR consultant.
+Lorenzo landed a contract at Polaris World where in addition to performing, she worked as a PR consultant.